hoppersroppers/courses/navyCTF.md

 ---
 [//]: # (55,524,activities/page_524,C:\Users\devey\Downloads\backup-moodle2-course-6-intro_to_ctfs-20200325-1544-nu-nf\backup-moodle2-course-6-intro_to_ctfs-20200325-1544-nu-nf~\activities\page_524\page.xml)
 # Hacking
-The etymology of the word “hack” is very complicated, and anywhere you go you will find some slight disagreements.
+The etymology of the word ?hack? is very complicated, and anywhere you go you will find some slight disagreements.
 This is the most concise article you can find on the subject. <http://www.newyorker.com/tech/elements/a-short-history-of-hack>.
 As stated in the article, this is a point of contention, but honestly, it doesn't matter.
 If someone cares deeply about the definition of hack or hacker, good for them, but it shouldn't effect you.

 However, the most commonly agreed upon source for definitions is this page, <http://www.catb.org/~esr/jargon/html/H/hacker.html>, mostly because it has been around for a while and has the loosest definitions.
 ---